 |Norton Power Eraser||http://security.symantec.com/nbrt/npe.aspx|

 How to change DNS?

-If you are connected over a Router or Modem, You will need to change it on its admin page.
-Since this depends on what kind of router or modem you have, the best is to call the technical person or somebody around you, who can help.
+You must change it on its admin page if you are connected over a Router or Modem.
+Since this depends on what kind of router or modem you have, the best is to call the technical person or somebody around you who can help.

-If you have configured DNS on your Computer Manually, you may change in your Network Settings, and change the entries in TCP/IP Properties.
-You can also use tools like DNS Jumper, DNS Exchanger to change DNS.
+If you have configured DNS on your Computer Manually, you may change your Network Settings and TCP/IP Properties entries.
+You can also use tools like DNS Jumper, and DNS Exchanger to change DNS.